How many Italian classes do I need to take to fulfill the BC language proficiency requirement?

 What do I do if I feel like the course in which I was placed is not the right fit?

 If you feel that the course in which you were placed is not appropriate for you, talk to your instructor or the course Coordinator.
-Please stop by during the special placement office hours offered during the first week of classes to see the Coordinator, Brian O’Connor.
+Please stop by during the special placement office hours offered during the first week of classes to see the Coordinator, Prof. Brian O’Connor.

 Which language courses count towards the major or minor in Italian Studies?